BlockchainCommons/zmigrate/docs/bestpractices.md

 # Best Practices for Importing & Exporting Wallet Data

-The ZeWIF format is a specification for the import and export of Zcash wallet data, enabling interoperability among walls, and creating freedom for users.
-However, the ZeWIF format also requires work from individual developers who want to interop their data, whether they are using the ZeWIF format or not.
+The ZeWIF format is a specification for the import and export of Zcash wallet data, enabling interoperability among wallets and creating freedom for users.

 ```mermaid
 graph TD